eth-ait/hci-project-group-2/README.md

 ### Deliverables
 [Programmable networks: 3 ideas PPT presentation](Deliverables/Idea_Presentation.pptx) [(pdf)](Deliverables/Idea_Presentation.pdf)

-    TODO
-Start with the key requirements/needs of the users / the company
-Optional: in this part you can document the needfinding, ideation, and prototyping process (e.g. describe personas, show affinity clusters, etc. ) (Weeks 3-6)

 ## Evaluation
     TODO
 Describe your approach for evaluating your low-fi prototypes, present your results and your conclusion.